richard-scryber/scryber.core/docs/1_overview/7_parameters_and_expressions.rst

 * Next we can add some style to the template with :doc:`8_styles_and_classes`.
 * See :doc:`../6_binding/1_binding_model` for more on the databinding capabilities and available functions.
 * See :doc:`../6_binding/15_document_controllers` for a deep dive into interacting with your templates in code.
+* See :doc:`../7_extending/1_extending_scryber` for more about the options for binding and configuration.